jhallen/FPGA-notes/README.md

 On the MIPI transmitter:

-The transmitted is always in discontinuous clock mode, no matter what the setting says in the GUI.
+The transmitter is always in discontinuous clock mode, no matter what the setting says in the GUI.
 I think this is a code mistake in the generated wrapper code.